Frequently asked questions about Electric Vehicles

 In some markets, AAA offers a mobile charging service from their trucks.
 In all other markets, you’ll need a tow or a push.
 Electric Vehicles need to be towed by a flat-bed tow truck.

-It takes about 20 hours to go from completely empty to full using a 110V outlet, but if you are charging every night and have a relatively short commute this time decreases drastically.
+It takes about 20 hours to go from completely empty to full using a 110V outlet, but if you are charging every night and have a relatively short commute it won’t take you that long to recharge your car every time.

 Some folks want to charge at home at a faster rate.
-It is possible to install a 22V charger (aka level 2) at your home.
+It is possible to install a Level 2 charger at your home.
 The costs vary, but here are some ball park estimates:

 - To hire an electrician for the installation, you should expect to pay anywhere from $65-$85 and hour, for about $500 total.
 While you might be tempted to do this yourself, hiring a professional is the safest way to go.